Hey, there! Log in / Register

 Will these requests be also construed as intimidation by our city chiefs?

-The work caused a great deal of disruption, pedestrian danger while the sidewalks are closed for a couple of weeks at the time, cost a fortune and a great deal of carbon emissions for those who care about these things (lots of concrete and plenty of heavy machinery powered by diesel involved for each ramp redo).
+Besides the cost, the work causes a great deal of disruption, pedestrian danger while the sidewalks are closed for a couple of weeks at the time, and a great deal of carbon emissions for those who care about these things (lots of carbon-intensive concrete and plenty of heavy machinery powered by diesel involved for each ramp redo).

-In recent years, I have been physically disabled for several weeks at the time on a couple of occasions with serious mobility issue where I couldn’t move faster than 2 MPH even if my life depended on it -fully recovered thankfully.
+In recent years, I have been physically disabled for several weeks at the time on two occasions with serious mobility issue where I couldn’t move faster than 2 MPH even if my life depended on it -now fully recovered thankfully.

-Curb cuts where they existed and look decent (I’d say over 80% of intersections around me) were hardly an issue.
-What I found super scary was the inability to move out of the way of a speedy vehicle coming my way; that‘s where the real danger lies when crossing the street.
-This is magnitudes of order more dangerous than a slightly too steep ramp.
+What I found super-scary was the inability to move out of the way of a speedy vehicle coming my way; that‘s where the real danger lies when crossing the street.
+This is order of magnitudes more dangerous than a slightly too steep ramp.
 Forcing motor vehicles to slow down and stop before an intersection should be the priority.

-This obsession with ramp perfection looks more like a pretext for some $600/hour lawyers to collect some big settlement money.
-Funny thing is the city had to file a claim against these lawyers for overcharging and won some money back.
+This obsession with ramp perfection looks more like a pretext for some $600/hour lawyers to collect big settlement money.
+One funny side story is that the city filed a claim against an Oakland law firm that specializes in that kind of racket for padding up its legal fees and won some money back.

 https://gbdhlegal.com/wp-content/uploads/cases/ECF-68-Memo-and-Order-on-...